NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 ### Technical explanation

-We already have a [logic](https://github.com/NuGet/NuGet.Client/blob/380415d812681ebf1c8aa0bc21533d4710514fc3/src/NuGet.Core/NuGet.Commands/CommandRunners/PackCommandRunner.cs#L577-L582) that combines `IncludeAssets/ExcludeAssets` options with `PrivateAssets` for pack operation, we just make logic depending on opt-in property.
+We already have a [logic](https://github.com/NuGet/NuGet.Client/blob/380415d812681ebf1c8aa0bc21533d4710514fc3/src/NuGet.Core/NuGet.Commands/CommandRunners/PackCommandRunner.cs#L577-L582) that combines `IncludeAssets/ExcludeAssets` options with `PrivateAssets` for pack and restore operation, we just make logic depending on opt-in metadata at package reference.

 ## Drawbacks

 <!-- Why should we not do this? -->
-- Might break some consuming projects, that is why it's opt-in feature.
+- Might break some consuming projects, that is why it's per reference opt-in feature.
 See table in #functional-explanation above for more details.

 ## Rationale and alternatives